 How much do we need to be drinking?

 The thought of having to drink half-a-gallon of water each day while you are at rest may seem a bit daunting - it is.
 This figure includes the water content of foods, which can be quite substantial.
 For instance, on a "per edible portion" basis (i.e. not per 100g), tomatoes can have a water content of 93g and white fish 82g, while crisps have just 2g.
 However dried dates, which are a good energy source, have 12g water but potatoes (another good source of complex carbohydrate, through starch) have 79g water per portion.
 The solution is to take an interest in what you eat and drink.
 When you exercise, you will lose a lot of weight through the fluid losses detailed above.
 However, there is also a bit of weight lost by using up energy in the form of glycogen that is formed from fat, protein and carbohydrate intake.

 But how much do we lose?

 As an example, a 10-mile cycling time-trial will use about 500 Calories, which constitutes about 65grams (2.3oz).
 If you lose more than that - you are dehydrating.

 Regulation of body water balance

-The following table is a recommended daily intake of water for a sedentary individual with body mass of 70 to 75kg living in temperate climate.
+The following table is a recommended daily intake of water for a sedentary individual with a body mass of 70 to 75kg living in a temperate climate.
 (Intake = food + drinks + metabolism)

 The water content of food - per edible portion